 If you're looking to switch up your hair color but can't decide between Balayage or Ombre because, well, you don't know the difference - don't worry.
 You're not alone!

 Balayage is a French technique for highlighting the hair in which the dye is painted to create a natural-looking effect.
 The goal is to create soft, subtle highlights that make your hair look like it's been kissed by the sun.

 While Balayage is the technique of painting the hair, Ombre focuses on the style of the hair.
 It is the transition from a lighter shade to a darker shade.
 Typically, Ombres work best for brunettes, but the style can is suitable for blondes too.
 To achieve the effect of an Ombre, there must be a smooth transition between colors.
 While the Ombre is a beautiful look, you'll need to work with a professional to get the best results.

-Luckily, we offer both Ombre and Balayage in St. George, SC!
+Luckily, we offer both Ombre and Balayage near St. George, SC!
 Short on time?
 Busy schedule?
 Only available on weekends?
 Chroma Hair Studio & Spa offers flexible appointment scheduling to accommodate even the busiest clients.
 You deserve a fresh new style, and we're here to help when the time is right for you.